tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 5: purple
 ~~~

-Without the `i` value from the first version of the loop, you have just the value and no count.
-One approach is to adapt the earlier approach.
+Without the `i` variable from the first version of the loop, you have just the element value but no count.
+One approach is to adapt the earlier loop.
 For example:

 {% highlight py %}
 for i in range( len(rainbow) ):
     print( ('%s: %s') % (i, rainbow[i]) )
 {% endhighlight %}

 This way, the `i` value is used to print the index and retrieve values from the list.
-However, Python offers another approach using the `enumerate()` function.
+However, Python offers another approach using an `enumerate()` function.
 This is best explained using a practical example.
 Add the following to the bottom of your working code:

 {% highlight py %}
 for i,v in enumerate(rainbow):